remaining faithful

 • print

-The parents sitting before me had tears streaming down both their faces.
-Their 22-year-old daughter was now married to another woman.
+The parents sitting before me had tears streaming down their faces.
+They knew the importance of remaining faithful, but their 22-year-old daughter was now married to another woman.
 These Christian parents experienced understandable grief and heartache.

 “It’s not just the pain over our daughter that’s so difficult—it’s the fact that grandparents and many of our friends have embraced it all.
 They all see us as the problem; we’re what’s wrong in the whole situation.”
 Though they believed that God’s Word was their guiding principle, they feared that they, too, might cave under the mounting pressure.

 This couples’ fear is not unusual when facing these kinds of challenges.
-Siblings, grandparents, and friends of someone who identifies as LGBTQ+ or adopts LGBTQ+ theology all face similar trials when they are called to reflect both the truth and mercy of the gospel.
-How do we walk through this minefield, pursue humility in our own hearts, and yet remain firm in God’s Word?
+Siblings, grandparents, and friends of someone who identifies as LGBTQ+ or adopts LGBTQ+ theology all face similar trials in remaining faithful when they’re called to reflect both the truth and mercy of the gospel.
+How do we walk through this minefield, pursue humility in our hearts, and yet stand firm on God’s Word?
 Here are a few things to consider.

-Expect misunderstanding and persecution.
 Our culture’s man-centered theology is based on the heart’s desires, where there are no absolutes and everything is relative.
 When we take a contrary position, we become a threat and affront to others.
 Nowhere is this more evident today than in the debate about sexuality and the Bible.
 Believing that God speaks clearly and authoritatively about sex and sexuality is supposedly bigoted, unloving, and socially incorrect.
-You may be viewed as the problem or the enemy.
+In remaining faithful, you may be viewed as the problem or the enemy.
 Don’t let that shipwreck you!
-Expecting these responses and believing on Scripture’s reliability guards you from dismay when people react against your lack of approval or enthusiasm.
+Expecting these responses and believing in Scripture’s reliability guards you from dismay when people react against your lack of approval or enthusiasm.

-Engage and ask good questions.
 As others voice their disagreement with you, realize that all worldviews—how people see themselves, the world, and God—stem from past experiences, wounds, and powerful emotions wrapped around sinful and twisted hearts.
-While we cannot correct others’ views and convictions—which is the work of the Holy Spirit—we can try to better understand them by diving more into their story, who they are, and why they believe what they believe.
-This usually happens through genuine listening and asking good questions, which often helps people drop their defenses, leading to more productive, non-combative conversations.
+While we cannot correct others’ views and convictions (this is the work of the Holy Spirit), we can try to better understand them by diving into their story, who they are, and why they believe what they do.
+This usually happens through genuine listening and asking good questions, which often helps people drop their defenses and leads to more productive, non-combative conversations.

-Also, consider sharing your testimony, particularly highlighting your need of God’s grace.
-Admittedly, being able to do this is a supernatural work, especially when it comes to our families, where emotions can run high and quickly escalate.
+Consider sharing your testimony, particularly highlighting your need for God’s grace.
+Admittedly, being able to do this is a supernatural work, especially when it comes to our families.
+Emotions can run high and quickly escalate.
 But taking initiative in conversations like this can actually strengthen your faith and make you feel less defensive yourself.

-Embrace the hurt and suffering that come with being misunderstood or seen as the bad guy.
-Even though you may attempt the first two points above with sincerity, you may still experience real, ongoing pain and heartache.
+Even though you may sincerely attempt the first two points, you’ll likely still experience real, ongoing pain and heartache in remaining faithful.
 When we see family or friends pursuing a destructive path contrary to God’s will and his Word, we often feel powerless and hopeless.
-I’ve found that many Christians who eventually adopt the mentality of “gay is okay with me and with God” usually do so because they simply feel worn down and want to be thought well of by others.
-You may feel like you are alone in a desert, barely holding your own with your beliefs about God’s Word—but know that Jesus is with you.
-He too was in those desert places as he obeyed the Father and stood on Scripture.
+I’ve found that many Christians who eventually adopt a permissive mentality and begin to affirm LGBTQ+ lifestyles usually do so because they feel worn down and want to be thought well of by others.
+You may feel like you are alone in a desert, barely holding your own as you cling to God’s Word—but know that Jesus is with you.
+He, too, was in those desert places as he obeyed the Father and stood on Scripture.

-Remember that these are spiritual issues.
-Ephesians chapter six reminds us that there are often forces, behind the scenes, invested in keeping those we love in confusion and error.
-Ultimately, only God can address the spiritual issues of family and friends’ blindness and rebellion.
+Ephesians chapter six reminds us that there are often behind-the-scenes forces that are invested in keeping those we love in confusion and error.
+Ultimately, only God can address the spiritual issues of blindness and rebellion.
 If you constantly feel pressured to change others’ views or make them see the light, you will likely end up frustrated and perhaps even begin to question your own beliefs.

 Those who walk in blindness need what Tim Keller calls a “self quake” and a “God quake.”1 God is the one who must intervene to change hearts.
-Can you relinquish (not abandon) your family, friends, or loved one to the Lord?
-Can you trust God to write his story in their hearts and lives in his way and in his timing?
-The gospel is the greatest need for those who pursue sexuality on their own terms—along with those who agree with them and buy into worldly sexuality.
+Can you relinquish (not abandon) your family, friends, or loved ones to the Lord?
+Can you trust God to write his story in their hearts and lives in his way . . . and in his timing?
+The gospel is the greatest need for those who pursue sexuality on their own terms and those who agree with them and buy into worldly sexuality.

-Bathe everything in prayer.
 Pray for those who disagree with you.
 This is pretty self-explanatory!
-Prayer both softens our hearts and allows us to seek the best in and for those who we love.
-You may feel incapable of doing anything about what others believe—or believe about you; for the most part, you are!
-However, we can pour out all of our troubles, fears, confusion, and hopes at the throne of grace, as well as gain the courage to boldly persevere.
+Prayer both softens our hearts and allows us to seek the best in and for those we love.
+You may feel incapable of doing anything about what others believe about God, themselves, or you; for the most part, you are!
+However, we can pour out all our troubles, fears, confusions, and hopes to our tender Savior at the throne of grace and so gain the courage to boldly persevere in remaining faithful.

-Remain grounded in the Word yourself and seek the support of others.
-You are vulnerable to outside voices tempting you to give in, but the best remedy for standing firm for the long haul is to remain in God’s Word, continually steeping yourself in his perspective and truth.
+You are vulnerable to outside voices tempting you to give in, but the best remedy for remaining faithful for the long haul is to delight in God’s Word, continually steeping yourself in his perspective and truth.
 When I speak about how the Bible should inform our sexuality, someone invariably comes up to me and says, “Thank you.
 I needed to hear that and be reminded of the real truth again.”
 We always need to be reminded of the truths of Scripture.
 But we also need the help and encouragement of others who will walk with us, shoulder our fears and burdens, and hear our pain and confusion—people who will always point us to the Savior and the truths of God’s Word.

 ______________________________________________________________________________________________